dime-scheduler/powerplatform-connector/README.md

 - Description
 - Operation ID

 Next is the endpoint of the Azure function that you'll need to specify.
-The naming convention is `api/entity`.
+The naming convention is `entity`.
 Finally, you'll need to specify the entity type in the body.

 ## Creating a custom connector